carinashiau/carinashiau.github.io/index.md

 </div>

 ## About
 Hello!
-My name is Carina, I'm a third-year medical student at Harvard with an interest in computational genomics and cutaneous oncology.
+My name is Carina, and I'm a third-year medical student at Harvard with an interest in computational genomics and cutaneous oncology.

 I studied biology at Cornell University, where I completed an honors thesis in the Ovchinnikov Lab focused on protein modeling.
 Prior to medical school, I worked as an associate computational biologist and clinical research coordinator at the Broad Institute and the Massachusetts General Hospital in the Hwang Lab, where I developed computational frameworks to characterize the spatial molecular landscape of untreated and treated pancreatic cancer.